 4. Turn blogs into Quora answers

-The keyword research, the writing, the editing, the publishing, and distribution...writing a blog can be an intense process.
-It's common knowledge that the goal of any blog is to drive traffic and increase brand awareness.
+The keyword research, the writing, the editing, the publishing, and distribution...writing and creating a blog can be an intense process.
+It's common knowledge that the goal of any blog, like a sports blog for example, is to drive traffic and increase brand awareness.
 If you let your blog content live only on one platform, the volume of traffic it can get gets restricted.
 A clever way to repurpose your blog content is to turn your blogs into Quora answers.
 Quora is a popular Q&A forum and an amazing source to generate new traffic.
 Here experts in every field answer questions.
 In other words, the content on Quora is usually very high quality.

 Simply create a blurb of your blog post, like an extended outline covering major points.